 Summary of potential (pre)conditions by Principle

-The PIs considered likely to score <60 (red) and 60-79 (orange) are summarised in Table 5.
+The PIs considered likely to score <60 (red) and 60-79 (orange) are summarised in Table 5Error!
+Reference source not found..
 PIs scoring <60 imply ‘pre-conditions’ – i.e. issues that the FIP must deal with before MSC certification of the fishery is possible (there are none of these).
 PIs scoring 60-79 imply ‘conditions’ – i.e. the fishery could be certified (as long as the aggregate score for each Principle reaches 80) but the certificate would have conditions for improvement attached.

 Table 5: Summary of Principle level scores